xendit/coding-exercises/Tooling/07. Databases/Readme.md

 2. Modify the code in `src/build_redis_connection.js` to ensure that the tests in `tests/build_redis_connection.test.js` all pass.
 Ensure you have redis running locally before you run the test.

+3. Modify the code in `src/build_mongo_connection.js` to ensure that the tests in `tests/build_mongo_connection.test.js` all pass.
+Ensure you have mongo running locally before you run the test.